 After you have fulfilled the filing requirements at the county level, you must then forward your completed application (with a $10 non-refundable processing fee) to the following address: Michigan Department of State, Office of the Great Seal, 7064 Crowner Blvd.
 Lansing, MI 48918.
 Do not send cash; please send a check or money order payable to the "State of Michigan."

 Your notary commission certificate will then be mailed directly to your residence address as indicated on the application form.
 Your notary commission is not valid until you receive your certificate of commission in the mail.

 If you are a citizen of the United States, at least 18 years of age on or before Election Day, and a Michigan resident for at least 30 days, you can register to vote.
 Registration may be completed in person at any Secretary of State branch office, the County Clerks office, or your city or township clerk's office.

-You may vote absentee ballot if you meet at least one of the statutory reasons for not voting in person.
+Any registered voter is eligible to request an absentee ballot.
 Contact your city, township or village clerk.
 They will send you an application to complete and return by mail, or in person at the local clerk's office.

 Concealed Pistol License

 Beginning December 1, 2015 - New Application forms must be used.
 We cannot accept old forms after that date.

 Applications may be obtained online or at the Clerk's Office.
 You must be 21 years of age to apply.
 More information and application forms are also available from the Michigan State Police.(PDF File - Reader Application Required).
 A copy of the Michigan Firearms Laws are available at